Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 The CTA covers most domestic and foreign business entities formed or registered to do business in the United States, including corporations, limited liability companies (LLCs), partnerships, and trusts.
 Exemptions are provided for certain entities, such as publicly traded companies, banks, and investment funds.
 “Large operating companies” are also exempt, which are entities that (i) have more than 20 full-time U.S. employees (not counting employees of affiliated entities), (ii) reported more than $5 million of revenue from U.S. sources on a consolidated basis to the IRS for the previous year and (iii) have an operating presence at a physical location in the United States.

 Overall, there are 23 exempt categories, and your first step is to determine if you have a reporting requirement.
-Of course, you should check to see if the list or definitions change by January 1st, 2024, or soon after.

 The big category is #23, called “Inactive entity.”
 What does that mean?